 - 2 tbsp cacao powder for “chocolate” milk

 - 1/3 cup fresh berries for “strawberry” milk

 - In a blender, add the coconut along with 3-4 cups of water, and if using, any additional add-ins.
-Blend for about 2 minutes or until the mixture is well combined.
+Blend for about two minutes or until the mixture is well combined.

 - Strain out the mixture using a nut milk bag or a very thin towel or clean T-shirt.
-Save the pulp to make another batch of coconut milk later, or to use in baked goods, oatmeal, smoothies, or energy bites.
+Save the pulp to make coconut flour to use in baked goods, oatmeal, smoothies, or energy bites.

 - Drink immediately or store in a sealed glass jar in the fridge for up to 5 days.
-As there are no preservatives or fillers in the milk, the “cream” of the coconut milk may separate on the top if stored in the fridge.
-If this happens, just shake or stir well before using.
+As there are no preservatives or fillers used in the milk, the “cream” of the coconut milk may separate on top if stored in the fridge.
+If this happens, just shake it well before using.

 Have you made coconut milk before?
-How did it go?!
+How was it?
 Share below.

 Lots of love,